Skip to main content

 Use this script with each invoice:

-Please remit Invoice [number] in [currency] using your preferred bank or payment provider.
-Include invoice number [number] and SOW reference [code] in the payment reference, and email remittance advice on the send date.
-Payment is due [X days] from receipt under our agreement, and transfer fees/FX treatment follow the contract.
+Please remit this invoice in the agreed currency using your preferred bank or payment provider.
+Include the invoice number and SOW reference in the payment reference, and email remittance advice on the send date.
+Payment is due under the period stated in our agreement, and transfer fees/FX treatment follow the contract.

 As soon as payment clears, file one linked packet: signed agreement, SOW/change orders, approval messages, invoice, PO (if any), remittance advice, provider confirmation, bank proof of deposit, and related tax correspondence (GST/HST, withholding, R105).
 Use one identifier across all records, for example: client code + contract ID + invoice number.